- Things You Should Know

 - Print Specs

-Looking for the best-priced postcards?
-Here they are!
-These sturdy and solid postcards are printed on 16pt coated both sides card stock which can be finished in your choice of shiny high gloss UV or coated matte finish.
+The best-priced postcards are printed on this 16pt coated both sides card stock are finished in your choice of shiny high gloss UV or coated matte finish.
 You can also finish your postcards with high gloss on one side and matte finish on the other side.

 When you order custom postcards in quantities of 100 or 250 units, these are printed in full color on the digital press.
 Postcard orders of 500 or more are printed on the big offset printing press using soy-based inks and stochastic screen technology, providing HD quality reproduction of your photos and artwork.

 These popular and affordable postcards will be ship over to you on our regular 4-6 business day print production time or the faster 3 business days production time.
 Don't forget to select the best shipping method and speed to ensure your new postcards get to you by your deadline.

 Coated cards have a thin clay coating that can chip when trimmed.
 Cards with heavy ink coverage, especially dark colors that goes all the way to the edge, tend to really to show this chipping.
 We recommend silk laminated cards on cards with heavy coverage at the trim line.

 The upside of club-run printing is the shared savings, the downside is that we adjust color globally to get the best overall color for shared jobs.
 This means the color of club-run printed items will vary through the run and will not match exactly on re-prints.
 Our Indigo printing service is better suited to color critical work.

 Can I write on Coated cards?